AdibAFC/IP_MamaJaba/README.md

 2. **View Ride Requests:**
    - After logging in, go to the "Available Rides" page.
    - View the list of ride requests from riders.
 You can accept or decline requests based on your availability.

+   -
+### For Admins
+1. **Log In:**
+   - Navigate to the admin login page.
+   - Enter your admin credentials to access the admin dashboard.

+2. **Manage Users:**
+   - Go to the "Admin Dashboard" section to view and manage both riders and drivers.
+   - You can add, edit, or remove users as needed.

 # Screenshots